 As the microbes eat the waste in the soil, they produce electrons.
 Those electrons want to flow toward a more positive charge, so they travel through the bacteria network, moving from the graphite-cloth anode through the conductive wire to get to the chicken-wire cathode.
 As this current flows through the circuit, an LED lights up.

-Lebone estimates that a fuel cell measuring 10.7 square feet (1 square meter) would produce 1 volt, which could charge a cell phone; 53.8 (5 square meters) could power a lamp or a fan [source: Grifantini].
+Lebone estimates that a fuel cell measuring 10.7 square feet (1 square meter) would produce 1 watt, which could charge a cell phone; 53.8 (5 square meters) could power a lamp or a fan [source: Grifantini].

 In the developed world, a microbial fuel cell would not be an efficient power source.
 But in rural Africa, where there's no grid power source, this type of setup could be a welcome change from walking several miles to charge a phone.
 Lebone is currently introducing the fuel cell in several African villages.

 For more information on Earth batteries, microbial fuel cells and related topics, look over the links below.